-I was reminiscing recently about the trip to South Africa that we took on the occasion of my 40th birthday.
+There are so many things not to miss in South Africa.
+I was reminiscing recently about the two weeks in South Africa that we spent on the occasion of my 40th birthday.
 My husband and I celebrate major milestones with travel.
-For example, we returned to Africa to celebrate our 20th wedding anniversary in Uganda last December.
-Thinking back on our 2 week adventure in South Africa, the 11 highlights below come immediately to mind.
-Our trip to South Africa was one of our favorite vacations of all time because of the ideal mix of history, wildlife, urban exploration, and great food and wine.
-This list isn't comprehensive but if you are planning a trip to South Africa, these sights and experiences should not be missed.
+For example, we returned to Africa to celebrate our 20th wedding anniversary in Uganda with a 10 day private safari last December.
+Thinking back on all the amazing things to see in South Africa, the 11 highlights below come immediately to mind.
+Our two weeks in South Africa was one of our favorite vacations of all time because of the ideal mix of history, wildlife, urban exploration, and great food and wine.
+This list isn't comprehensive but if you’ll allow me to be a little melodramatic for a moment, these are the things you should do in South Africa before you die

 Experience Soweto Near Johannesburg and Feel South Africa's Difficult History